-America's Federal Aviation Authority has ruled out changing low-altitude airspace rules for drones at least until 2019.
+America's Federal Aviation Administration has ruled out changing low-altitude airspace rules for drones at least until 2019.

 Organisations like Amazon, which is dead-set convinced it can handle the economics of drone deliveries if only regulators would do their bidding.
 Last year, Bezos' bros asked the FAA to segregate airspace under 500 feet (150 metres) for drones to use.

 Aviation outlet AIN Online says the FAA's Air Traffic Organisation manager Randy Willis told the Xponential 2016 conference that there's a disconnect between the pace of change in UASs (unmanned aircraft systems) and traditional aircraft, and that's making it hard to conduct a rule-making process that suits both markets.